MUNICIPAL POLICE ACADEMY PROGRAMS AND TRAINING

 This 12-hour program is exclusively for sworn law enforcement officers on active duty.
 Training is offered annually and covers changes in criminal and vehicle law and other elective courses provided by the Municipal Police Officers' Education and Training Commission (M.P.O.E.T.C.).
 All active-duty police officers must complete this training each year to maintain their certification.
 The 2022 topics include:

-A required three-hour course highlighting pertinent court decisions and significant pieces of legislation passed after July 1, 2020 that affect police operations and investigations.
+A three-hour course highlighting pertinent court decisions and significant pieces of legislation that affect police operations and investigations.
 Lessons will address changes and updates to the Pennsylvania Crimes Code, Vehicle Code, and Rules of Criminal Procedures as well as decisions from Pennsylvania’s Commonwealth, Superior and Supreme Courts, various Federal Courts, and the United States Supreme Court.
 A final segment of the course will focus on topics such as the issue of excessive charging by police officers and the different jurisdiction and authority of the various law enforcement agencies and officers throughout the Commonwealth.
+The course will also take a thorough look at issues officers have faced which either helped or hindered court decisions and the outcomes concerning such decisions.

-The Commonwealth of Pennsylvania requires that any person wishing to become a certified security officer, or who is privately employed and is required as a condition of employment to carry a lethal weapon, must participate in a 40 hour Lethal Weapons Training Program.
-Pennsylvania also requires that every five years individuals who have been certified must attend an eight hour recertification (renewal) program.
+The Commonwealth of Pennsylvania requires that any person wishing to become a certified security officer, or who is privately employed and is required as a condition of employment to carry a lethal weapon, must participate in a 40-hour Lethal Weapons Training Program.
+Pennsylvania also requires that every five years individuals who have been certified must attend an eight-hour recertification (renewal) program.
 The Mercyhurst University Police Academy offers these classes periodically each year, with sessions held at the Academy’s HQ in North East, PA.
-The price for the 40 hour course is $350 and renewal is $125.
-Please click here for important facts about the Lethal Weapons Training Act.
+The price for the 40-hour course is $475 and renewal is $175.
+Please view our FAQ for important facts about the Lethal Weapons Training Act.

 Academics and Skills

 The cost for these programs is $350, payable to Mercyhurst University. $150 is due before attending.
 The balance MUST be paid by the final day of training.
-Checks can be sent to Bill Hale, Director, Mercyhurst Municipal Police Training Academy, 16 West Division St., Erie, PA., 16428.
+Checks can be sent to Bill Hale, Director, Mercyhurst Municipal Police Training Academy, P.O.
+Box 246, North East, PA., 16428.
 DO NOT send a check until the state has authorized your attendance.
-Log on at: www.lethalweapons.state.pa.us.
+More information can be found on the Lethal Weapons Training Program website.

 - Complete an online (Basic Applicant) application using the TACS System.
 Log in as a First-Time User on the left side of the screen.
 If the system recognizes your information, you may be instructed to select the other option to log in with your existing profile, also on the left side of the screen.
 Once you are in the system select the Home Act 235 button and select the Basic Training Application.
 Scroll down to select “Start Application”.
 Complete all required information on each screen and submit when you have finished.
 This will require a credit card payment of $50.